huaminghuangtw/Evergreen-Notes/Permanent-Notes/Stay curious.md

 > _“Curiosity is the engine of achievement.” — Sir Ken Robinso_

-> _“If you don't know it, it's because you aren't interested in it.” — Naval Ravikant_
+> _“If you don’t know it, it’s because you aren’t interested in it.” — Naval Ravikant_

 > _“There are no uninteresting things, only uninterested people.” — Gilbert Chesterton_